 Currently, the growth and condition of Chinook Salmon and the record high angling catch rates for trout and salmon suggest that recent stocking levels and natural reproduction are sufficient to maintain a quality fishery without putting excessive predation pressure on Alewife.
-In the absence of any further sustained change in growth or condition of Chinook Salmon, the LOC has agreed to maintain trout and salmon stocking at approximately (± 5%) current levels (Appendix C) in an attempt to sustain Alewife and maintain predator-prey balance.
-Deviations from these policies will only be considered based on mutual agreement by NYSDEC and OMNR in consultation with stakeholders.
+In the absence of any further sustained change in growth or condition of Chinook Salmon, the Lake Ontario Committee (LOC) has agreed to maintain trout and salmon stocking at approximately (+ 5%) current levels (see Appendix C: New York and Ontario Stocking Policy by Species and Life Stage) in an attempt to sustain Alewife and maintain predator-prey balance.
+Deviations from these policies will only be considered based on mutual agreement by the New York State Department of Environmental Conservation and Ontario Ministry of Natural Resources in consultation with stakeholders.

 The LOC will continue with programs to protect and restore native species with an emphasis on Lake Trout, Atlantic Salmon, American Eel, Lake Sturgeon, Lake Herring, Round Whitefish, Deepwater Sculpin and deepwater ciscoes.
-The LOC recognizes that maintaining sufficiently abundant Alewife to support a quality salmon fishery may limit the capacity to fully restore some of these species to their full potential.
+The LOC recognizes that maintaining sufficiently abundant Alewife to support a quality salmon fishery may limit the capacity to restore some of these species to their full potential.

-Despite maintaining current levels of salmon and trout stocking, there is a substantial risk that ecosystem change could cause a severe decline in Alewife populations similar to what happened in Lake Michigan and Lake Huron.
-The food web and fish community consequences of a severe decline in Alewife in Lake Ontario are impossible to predict.
-Experience in Lake Michigan and Lake Huron suggest that Chinook Salmon populations would decline whereas other salmon and trout species may do better, and native species such as Walleye, Lake Trout, and Lake Herring may benefit.
+Despite maintaining current levels of salmon and trout stocking, there is a substantial risk that ecosystem change could cause a severe decline in Alewife populations similar to what happened in Lakes Michigan and Huron.
+The food-web and fish-community consequences of a severe decline in Alewife in Lake Ontario are impossible to predict.
+Experience in Lakes Michigan and Huron suggests that Chinook Salmon populations would decline, whereas other salmon and trout species may do better, and native species, such as Walleye, Lake Trout, and Lake Herring, may benefit.
 The LOC acknowledges the unpredictability and risk associated with such an outcome.

 The Lake Ontario ecosystem is a mix of native and non-native species and has remained very resilient during the last 25 years.
-Despite an onslaught of invasions and rapid ecosystem change, Lake Ontario has provided a diversity of fish related benefits.
-The LOC believes that maintaining a modest approach to stocking a diversity of trout and salmon species, the implementation of regulations to sustain a diverse mix of fisheries, continued efforts to protect and restore native species and investing in monitoring and science-based assessment to understand ecosystem change are the best management strategies to ensure the continuation of benefits.
+Despite an onslaught of invasions and rapid ecosystem change, Lake Ontario has provided a diversity of fish-related benefits.
+The LOC believes that maintaining a modest approach to stocking a diversity of trout and salmon species, the implementation of regulations to sustain a diverse mix of fisheries, continued efforts to protect and restore native species, and investing in monitoring and science-based assessment to understand ecosystem change are the best management strategies to ensure the continuation of benefits.
 The fish community objectives outlined here are, however, implicitly adaptive and will be subject to frequent review and change as the ecosystem evolves and our understanding of it improves.

-LAKE ONTARIO FISH COMMUNITY GOALS AND OBJECTIVES
+LAKE ONTARIO FISH COMMUNITY GOALS AND OBJECTIVES12

 The Lake Ontario Committee endorses the following objectives for the three major components of the Lake's fish community.
-We acknowledge that some fish species cannot be categorized as occupying only one ecological zone (i.e. nearshore, offshore); however, we have done so in the interest of simplicity.
+We acknowledge that some fish species cannot be categorized as occupying only one ecological zone (e.g., nearshore, offshore); however, we have done so in the interest of simplicity.
 The objectives are not presented in order of priority.
 Indicators provide insight into whether or not progress is being made towards achievement of objectives.
-Two types of indicators are used to assess and report on the achievement of fish community objectives, and apply to both New York and Ontario waters of Lake Ontario unless otherwise noted:
+Two types of indicators are used to assess and report on the achievement of fish community objectives and apply to both New York and Ontario waters of Lake Ontario unless otherwise noted:

-- Progress indicators are useful to assess advances toward achieving longer term fish population objectives where the desired fish population does not currently exist.
-It may take decades before Status/Trend indicators will be useful. - Status/Trend indicators are used to assess fish communities that currently exist or are expected to develop in the short term through management actions.
+- 1. Progress indicators are useful to assess advances towards achieving longer term fish-population objectives where the desired fish population does not currently exist.
+It may take decades before status/trend indicators will be useful. - 2.
+Status/trend indicators are used to assess fish communities that currently exist or are expected to develop in the short term through management actions.

-1.0 NEARSHORE ZONE GOAL
+1.0 Nearshore Zone Goal